revoltchat/legal/Terms of Service.md

 ## Contact Us

 Feel free to contact us if you have any questions regarding our Terms of Service or any of the above statements.
-You may contact us as follows: revolt@insrt.uk
+You may contact us as follows: [contact@revolt.chat](mailto:contact@revolt.chat)